COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

-The Aerodigestive Clinic provides comprehensive, coordinated care to children with complex problems involving the airway (lungs), digestive tract, and feeding.
+The Aerodigestive Clinic provides comprehensive, coordinated care to children with complex problems involving the airway (lungs), digestive tract and feeding.
 It’s one of the many highly specialized clinics we offer at Children’s National Hospital.

-Aerodigestive Clinic at Children’s National
+Choosing the Aerodigestive Clinic at Children’s National

 - A team approach.
-Our clinic combines the expertise of specialists across the Children’s National network, including ENT, gastroenterology, pulmonary medicine / sleep disorders, and speech therapy.
+Our clinic combines the expertise of specialists across the Children’s National network, including ENT, gastroenterology, pulmonary medicine, sleep disorders and speech therapy.

 - One-stop care.
 Our collaborative approach means better care for your child in one appointment, at one location, where your child can see all specialists together.
 Follow up appointments are scheduled as needed with the entire team or specific providers.

 - Personalized treatment.
 We develop a comprehensive, personalized treatment plan with your family and child's care team that is tailored to meeting their unique needs.

 What to Expect During Your Visit to the Aerodigestive Clinic